 Contact your veterinarian immediately if you notice any of these symptoms.

-There are many teas that can offer lots of health benefits for dogs including chamomile and catnip tea.
+Many teas can offer lots of health benefits for dogs including chamomile and catnip tea.
 Chamomile tea is great for dogs because it’s soothing and can help them relax.

-In addition, most herbal teas are safe for dogs, but it’s recommended to consult your vet before giving them any.
-Be sure to avoid green tea, as it also contains caffeine.
+Most herbal teas are safe for dogs but it’s recommended to consult your vet before giving them any.
+Be sure to avoid green tea since it contains caffeine.
 Other teas that are safe for dogs include peppermint tea, Echinacea tea, and rooibos tea, all of which can help dogs with digestive problems.
 You may also give your dogs decaffeinated versions of teas that typically contain caffeine, like green tea or black tea.

 If you want to give your dogs tea, you should make sure that it doesn’t contain any caffeine.
-Also, teas given to your dogs shouldn’t contain any added ingredients like artificial sweeteners.
-Some herbal tea varieties may contain caffeine, so be sure to read the ingredients carefully before it to your dogs.
+Also, teas given to your dogs shouldn’t contain any added ingredients like milk, sugar, or artificial sweeteners.
+Milk may seem like a great option to add extra protein to your dog’s diet; however, lots of dogs are lactose intolerant and milk can lead to diarrhea or other signs of an allergic reaction.
+Also, be aware that some herbal tea varieties may contain caffeine so it’s important to read the ingredients carefully before giving them to your dogs.